These bot shoppers are every sneakerhead's nightmare

 On one Slack channel for sneakerheads, a user offered to pay $2,750 for a Cyber AIO license.

-Cyber AIO represents just one way bots are invading our lives, or in this case, competing against you online for that latest pair of Nike Air Maxes.
-It's not just shoes, but streetwear and even Funko Pop figurines.
+Cyber AIO represents just one way bots are invading our lives, in this case competing against us online for that latest pair of Nike Air Maxes.
+It's not just shoes -- the same happens with streetwear and even Funko Pop figurines.
 Bots represent a hot trend in the tech world, touted by the likes of Google and Facebook.
 They're already widespread across the internet, offering useful features like helping you fall asleep.
 Others have more nefarious purposes, like scooping up all those Kendrick Lamar concert tickets in seconds, before you even have a chance.

 Since bots can move at a pace no human can match, scalpers online are taking advantage of their skills to make massive profits.
 In May 2017, the New York attorney general's office went after six companies that used bots to resell hundreds of thousands of concert tickets after hiking up the prices.